-A place for experiments open to everyone
+A place for experiments, open for everybody

 Water interaction spots

 Right behind the hydroelectric plant, you will find a number of water-related activities.
 The young children can enjoy an interactive installation where they can experiment with changing the flows of water through a labyrinth of canals.
 The older kids can test out the laws of physics on dynamic water machines.

 You can observe and study the circulation of water through the turbines all around the site.
 Everytime the sluices are opened, 6000 liters of water are drained through the 80 meters long red penstock.
 You may also indulge yourself with a walk in the beautiful nature, play, exercise on the hilly ground or eat your lunchbox inside the dedicated wooden pavillon, whre we encourage you to light a fire, in our fireplace.